tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 // Action defines an individual action to be run on a target machine. type Action struct {
-	// Name is a unique name for the action.
-It cannot be a templated value.
+	// Name is a name for the action.
-	Name string `json:"name,omitempty"`
+	Name string `json:"name"`

 	// Image is an OCI image.
-	Image string `json:"image,omitempty"`
+	Image string `json:"image"`

 	// Cmd defines the command to use when launching the image.
 	// +optional